harrydaihaolin/DataStructure/src/sorting/priorityQueueSort.md

 Basic idea:

-  Inserting the elements into the PQ with n insert operations takes time propotional to 1 + 2 + ... + n

-  Removing the elements in `sorted order` from the PQ with a series of n removeMin operations takes O(N) time
+  Inserting the elements into the PQ with n insert operations takes time propotional to 1 + 2 + ... + n.
+Removing the elements in `sorted order` from the PQ with a series of n removeMin operations takes O(N) time.

 To do this in place:

-  A portion of the input sequence itself serves as the PQ

-  we keep sorted the initial portion of the sequence

-  we can use swaps instead of modifying the sequence
+  A portion of the input sequence itself serves as the PQ.
+We keep sorted the initial portion of the sequence.
+We can use swaps instead of modifying the sequence.

   Total time is O(n^2) time.